-So do yourself a favor and buy a wheelbarrow like this one to help you make this task a little easier.
+Do yourself a favor and buy a wheelbarrow to help you make this task a little easier.

 Finally, you need a tool to spread your mulch.
 You can use a shovel, garden hoe, or my personal favorite which is a pitchfork.
 The pitchfork makes it easier to get large amounts of mulch from the pile to the wheelbarrow, and then from the wheelbarrow to the desired location.

-Once you have these items, it is time to apply the mulch to your yard.
+Once you have these items, it is time to apply it to your yard.